Active Perception Agent for Omnimodal Audio-Video Understanding

 \section{Introduction}

 Recently, end-to-end omnimodal large language models (OmniLLMs) have achieved encouraging results by integrating visual and audio encoders into a unified architecture~\cite{tang2025video,zhang2024videoin,xu2025qwen2,xu2025qwen3,yang2025humanomniv2,ge2025arc,shu2025audio,yang2025audio,shu2025audio,ai2025ming}.
-Despite this progress, as shown in \cref{fig:motivation}(a), OmniLLMs still struggle with in fine-grained cross-modal understanding, and the joint alignment training of audio and video representations poses significant challenges~\cite{galougah2025aura,chowdhury2024meerkat,sun2023fine}.
+Despite this progress, as shown in \cref{fig:motivation}(a), OmniLLMs still face challenges in fine-grained cross-modal understanding, and the joint alignment training of audio and video representations poses significant challenges~\cite{galougah2025aura,chowdhury2024meerkat,sun2023fine}.
 Consequently, models often cannot respond accurately.

-A critical empirical observation is that while MLLMs have demonstrated exceptional proficiency in unimodal tasks~\cite{wang2025internvl3,team2025kimi,bai2025qwen2,wang2024qwen2,chu2023qwen,ding2025kimi,bai2025qwen3vl}, cross-modal understanding remains constrained by the challenges of temporal and feature alignment~\cite{chowdhury2024meerkat,jiang2025specific,fan2025fine}.
-Consequently, developing agent-based frameworks to synergize the capabilities of distinct modalities is now a promising direction.
-Although preliminary investigations into agentic audio-visual understanding exist~\cite{cao2025xgc,zhou2025daily}, current approaches rely predominantly on static workflows, as illustrated in \cref{fig:motivation}(b).
-These methods not only incur substantial computational overhead but also face challenges in fully leverage the inherent thinking capabilities of models for dynamic planning, thereby precluding genuine fine-grained understanding.
+A critical empirical observation is that while MLLMs have demonstrated exceptional proficiency in unimodal tasks~\cite{wang2025internvl3,team2025kimi,bai2025qwen2,wang2024qwen2,chu2023qwen,ding2025kimi,bai2025qwen3vl,feng2025can,feng2025rewardmap}, cross-modal understanding remains constrained by the challenges of temporal and feature alignment~\cite{chowdhury2024meerkat,jiang2025specific,fan2025fine}.
+Consequently, developing an agent to synergize the capabilities of distinct modalities is now a promising direction.
+Previous omnimodal agents rely predominantly on static workflows~\cite{cao2025xgc,zhou2025daily}, as illustrated in \cref{fig:motivation}(b).
+These methods face challenges in effectively harnessing the inherent reasoning capabilities of models for dynamic planning, thereby impeding the attainment of a fine-grained understanding.